dvrpc/ipd/docs/index.md

 # 3. Variance replicate table download {#variance_replicate_table_download}

-This will feel out of order, but it's necessary.
-The racial minority indicator is created by summing up several subgroups in ACS Table B03002.
+The racial minority indicator is created by summing up several subgroups in ACS Table `B03002`.
 This means that the MOE for the count has to be computed.
 While the ACS has issued guidance on computing the MOE by aggregating subgroups, using the approximation formula can artificially deflate the derived MOE.
 Variance replicate tables are used instead to account for covariance and compute a more accurate MOE.
 The MOE computed from variance replicates is substituted in for the racial minority count MOE in Section 5d.ii.

-See the Census Bureau's Variance Replicate Tables Documentation [(link)](https://www.census.gov/programs-surveys/acs/technical-documentation/variance-tables.html) for additional guidance on working with variance replicates.
+See the Census Bureau's [Variance Replicate Tables Documentation](https://www.census.gov/programs-surveys/acs/technical-documentation/variance-tables.html) for additional guidance on working with variance replicates.

 ## 3a.
 Download variance replicates from Census website {#three_a}